 My writing focuses on the relationship between twentieth-century art and literature, principally now on the Bloomsbury group.

-My novel Talland House was shortlisted for the Impress Prize (2017) and Fresher Fiction Prize (2017) as Who Killed Mrs. Ramsay?
+My novel Talland House was shortlisted for the Impress Prize (2017), Fresher Fiction Prize (2017) (as Who Killed Mrs. Ramsay?)
+Retreat West Prize (2018) and Eyelands Prize (2018).
 The heroine is Lily Briscoe from Virginia Woolf’s To the Lighthouse.
 Set between 1900 and 1919 in picturesque Cornwall and war-blasted London, Talland House depicts Lily’s emotional journey in becoming a professional artist: her loves and friendships, mourning her dead mother, and solving the mystery of Mrs Ramsay’s sudden death.

 A short story ‘Cult Love’ was ‘Highly Commended’ by the National Association of Writers’